Demographics of the Democratic Party (United States): LGBTQ+ voters

-Since the 1970s, LGBT Americans have been a key constituency in the Democratic Party.
+Since the 1970s, LGBTQ Americans have been a key constituency in the Democratic Party.
 In 1971, the Alice B. Toklas LGBT Democratic Club was formed as the first organization for LGBT Democrats in the nation.
 During the 1980 Democratic Party presidential primaries, Ted Kennedy alleged that President Jimmy Carter was not doing enough for LGBT rights.
 LGBT voters contributed to Kennedy's victory in California's primary.

 Presidents Bill Clinton and Barack Obama both heavily targeted LGBT voters.
 Exit polling from 1990 to the present shows that LGBT voters overwhelmingly prefer the Democratic Party over the Republican Party.
 In the 2012 election exit polls, Obama won 76% of LGBT voters.
 In the 2016 election exit polls, Hillary Clinton won 78% of LGBT voters.
 In the 2018 election exit polls, Democratic candidates for the House of Representatives won 82% of LGBT voters.

 In January 2021, Oklahoma State Representative Mauree Turner became the first openly non-binary state legislator.